patricia-gallardo/patricia-gallardo.github.io/_posts/2025-05-24-team_topologies.md

 This problem means that one will need to figure out the tradeoffs one needs to make for the organization not to grind to a halt when scaling the number of people by some factor every year.
 To be honest I can't imagine even a 50% increase in a year not being an issue in an engineering organization.

-Blogpost from 2012 [^11]

 I think this is important to discuss because it is central to this entire class of problems.
 What happens to an engineering org that increases by 100% in a year, that has to onboard all of these people, teach them, show them the ropes, mentor them, help them?

 We know that onboarding people is time consuming, and that time is taken from the people who are already experienced in the org.
 Unfortunately these are the people keeping your product running.

 So by upping your headcount you will probably slow your organization down.
 When you up by a lot, you might grind it to a halt.
 Which reminds me of this clip from Bad Boys 2:

 "- Carlos, this is a stupid fucking problem to have, but it is a problem, nonetheless," the drug kingpin says while shooting at the rats eating his money [^14]